MichaelB2018/svenson-mqtt-bridge/README.md

 ![Wire Connection](documentation/WebRemote.png)

-Note that the 3 dots on the top right hand side help to program the bed:
+The 3 dots on the top right hand side help to program the bed:

 ![Wire Connection](documentation/WebRemoteProgram.png)

 The first 5 options allow you to store the current position of the bed. the 6th option ("Reset All") helps to reset all the stored position to the factory default.
 Note that "Reset All" will take about 10 minutes and requires to raise and lower your bed to the various positions.
 So only operate the "Reset All" if you are not in bed!

+Final note here is for users of Android or iPohe devices.
+You can select "Add To Home" screen (or similar) from your browser of your smart phone.
+This will allow you to access your bed's remote directly from the home screen of your device.

 ## 6 MQTT Integration (e.g. for Home Assistant)